fraspass/meg/README.md

 # Mutually exciting point process graphs for modelling dynamic networks

+This repository contains a _python_ library supporting the paper *Sanna Passino, F. and Heard, N. A. (2021+) "Mutually exciting point process graphs for modelling dynamic networks"* ([arXiv preprint](https://arxiv.org/abs/2102.06527)).

+The repository contains multiple directories:
+* `notebooks` contains Jupyter notebooks with examples on how to use the library;
+* `lib` contains the _python_ library.

 ## Methodology

 The model and datasets are described in *Sanna Passino, F. and Heard, N. A. (2021+) "Mutually exciting point process graphs for modelling dynamic networks"* ([arXiv preprint](https://arxiv.org/abs/2102.06527)).